-This program applies to any employee who is unable to perform his/her regular
+This program applies to any employee who is unable to perform his/her regular duties because of illness or injury and is deemed suitable for modified work by the treating health professional, long-term disability carrier or the WSIB.

-The group defined as health professionals for the purpose of this document is: physicians/medical specialists, chiropractors, physiotherapists and registered nurses (extended class).
+The group defined as health professionals for the purpose of this document is:

+physicians/medical specialists, chiropractors, physiotherapists and registered nurses (extended class).
 (Consistent with WSIB approved group of health professionals).